TrentBrown/qmk_firmware/keyboard/ergodox_ez/keymaps/planck-o-dox/readme.md

+What's a Planck-o-Dox, you ask?

+Nothing so exotic as a morphing keyboard.

+It's a layout that works for both.

+The thing is, it is NOT easy to switch back and forth between an ortholinear keyboard and a staggered keyboard.
+Sorry, it's just not.
+When I'm away from my desk, I can't lug my Ergodox along.
+It's big, bulky, has two cables, two boards (duh).
+And I can't use my laptap keyboard.
+Solution?
+A lovely Planck keyboard to take along.

 This is my strongly-opinionated Mac OSX Ergodox layout.

 I needed something to take my mind off of my anxious waiting for my new ErogoDox Ez to get built and sent to me.
 I really like what I came up with.
 Maybe others will find some of this useful, too.